QR Code Guide — 3 Steps

 QRPulse QR codes use ISO/IEC 18004 compliant encoding with maximum contrast — they decode faster than average on any camera.

-Create your own QR code
+Create your own trackable code

 Dynamic codes — update anytime